max-sixty/pytest-accept/README.md

 # pytest-accept

-pytest-accept copies the generated outputs of doctests into their documented outputs.
+pytest-accept writes doctests' documented outputs by observing their generated outputs.

 It's designed for a couple of use cases:

-- People who work with doctests and don't enjoy manually copying and pasting generated outputs from the command line into their doctests' outputs. pytest-accept will do the copying & pasting for you.
+- People who work with doctests and don't enjoy manually copying and pasting generated outputs from the pytest error log into their doctests' outputs. pytest-accept does the copying & pasting for you.
-- People who generally find writing tests a bit annoying, and prefer to develop by "running the code and see whether it works".
+- People who generally find writing tests a bit annoying, and prefer to develop by "running the code and seeing whether it works".
 This library aims to allow testing to become a joyful part of that development loop.

-It's uncoupled from the files it works with — the library can be used with existing doctests, and the doctests it creates are no different to normal doctests.
+pytest-accept is decoupled from the files it works with — the library can be used with existing doctests, and the doctests it creates are no different to normal doctests.